BarsilNzola/sBTC-vault/README.md

 # sBTC Vault

-A non-custodial, over-collateralized borrowing vault backed by sBTC — built as a working answer to "what would you ship on Stacks?"
+A non-custodial, over-collateralized borrowing vault backed by sBTC, built as a working answer to "what would you ship on Stacks?"

 ## Why this, specifically